The mono test screens for mononucleosis blood antibodies to help check for a mono infection.

 Accesa Labs does not provide medical advice, diagnosis or treatment.
 All users should consult with a medical provider for specific health concerns.

 Some people may test negative on this mono blood test even though they have suspicious symptoms.
-As a result, some people order the more precise Epstein-Barr antibody test at the same time as or after a negative mono test to get a more accurate laboratory picture of whether they have a mono infection.
+As a result, some people might consider getting an Epstein-Barr test at the same time as the mono test to get a more accurate laboratory picture of whether a mono infection might be present.
+This mono test can detect heterophile antibodies in people with mono as early as 4 days into the illness.
+90% of people exhibit a positive test within 21 days after a mono infection.

 - A doctor's lab order